radicallyopensecurity/publications/policies-and-protocols/phishing-protocol.md

 ## 11. Registration and USER as controller

-Where USER processes personal data as a controller, USER shall register the phishing (attempt) in accordance with: <…>.
+Where USER processes personal data as a controller, USER shall register the phishing (attempt) in accordance with: *List the documents that you can refer to which deal with (potential) data breaches.*

 ## 12. Notification and USER as controller

-Where USER processes personal data as a controller, in a situation where a phishing attack may have resulted in a personal data breach, USER shall respond in accordance with the : <…>.
+Where USER processes personal data as a controller, in a situation where a phishing attack may have resulted in a personal data breach, USER shall respond iList the documents that you can refer to which deal with (potential) data breaches.n accordance with the : *List the documents that you can refer to which deal with (potential) data breaches.*

   Part V – USER as processor under the GDPR

 ## 13. Registration and USER as processor

-## 14. Where USER processes personal data as a processor, USER shall register the phishing (attempt) in accordance with <…>.
-Notification and USER as processor
+## 14. Where USER processes personal data as a processor, USER shall register the phishing (attempt) in accordance with <…> Notification and USER as processor. *List the documents that you can refer to which deal with (potential) data breaches.*

-Where USER processes personal data as a processor, in a situation where a phishing attack may have resulted in a personal data breach, USER may, when legally required, notify the controller in accordance with <…>.
+Where USER processes personal data as a processor, in a situation where a phishing attack may have resulted in a personal data breach, USER may, when legally required, notify the controller in accordance with <…>. *List the documents that you can refer to which deal with (potential) data breaches.*

 Part VI – Miscellaneous